 The Assistant Secretary for Administration and Management (ASAM) position is currently vacant.
-The ASAM position oversees the: Special Advisor, Christina Chen; Deputy Assistant Secretary for Operations, Al Stewart, the Deputy Assistant Secretary for Policy, David Langhaim, the Deputy Assistant Secretary for Budget and Performance, Geoff Kenyon, the Chief Information Officer, Gundeep Ahluwalia, and the Administrative Officer, Braye Cloud.
+The ASAM position oversees the: Special Advisor, Christina Chen; Deputy Assistant Secretary for Policy, Rachana Desai Martin; Deputy Assistant Secretary for Operations, Al Stewart; Deputy Assistant Secretary for Budget and Performance, Geoff Kenyon; Chief Information Officer, Gundeep Ahluwalia; and the Administrative Officer, Braye Cloud.

 The Shared Services Program Manager, Maylin Jue, the Continuous Process Improvement Program Managers, Bridget Keplinger and Idelisse Rodriguez, and Special Assistants, Jessica Costa, Douglas Robins and Traci Smith are overseen by the Administrative Officer, Braye Cloud.

 OASAM’s responsibilities are broadly defined by various regulations, government-wide directives, and internal policy.
 The principle law authorizing the creation of the Assistant Secretary for Administration and Management is 29 U.S. Code § 553.

 Within the past twenty-five years, a number of laws have been passed to establish Department-wide roles.
 The roles are held by OASAM senior executives and include:

 - The Chief Human Capital Officers Act of 2002 established the role of the Chief Human Capital Officer (CHCO);

 - The Services Acquisition Reform Act of 2003 (SARA) established the position of the Chief Acquisition Officer (CAO);

 - The 1996 Clinger–Cohen Act established the Chief Information Officer (CIO) position; and

 - The Government Performance and Results Modernization Act (GPRMA) (described below) established the role of the Performance Improvement Officer (PIO).